boolean-algebra

 Your Turn: Put Knowledge into Practice

 Boolean algebra is the language that bridges the gap between an abstract idea and a functioning piece of silicon.
-The laws are not mere suggestions; they are the mathematical tools you use to sculpt logic, eliminate waste, and create designs that are as efficient as they are correct.
+These laws are the mathematical tools you use to sculpt logic, eliminate waste, and create designs that are as efficient as they are correct.

-The best way to internalize these concepts is to use them.
-Here is a challenge for you: Take the expression $Y = A \cdot B \cdot C + A \cdot B \cdot \overline{C} + A \cdot \overline{B} \cdot C$.
+Here is a challenge: take the expression Y=ABC+ABC+ABCY = A \cdot B \cdot C + A \cdot B \cdot \overline{C} + A \cdot \overline{B} \cdot C.

-- Use an OSCILLOSCOPE to compare the timing.
+5. Use an OSCILLOSCOPE to compare the propagation delay.